Syagrus Romanzoffiana [Sigh-AY-gruss, Roe-man-zoff-ee-AY-nuh] is a well-known ornamental garden palm tree in the Arecaceae family and Syagrus genus.

 Typically, fertilizing the plant twice annually in summer and spring will ensure optimal growth.

-Be sure to use a palm fertilizer with the right amount of micronutrients, particularly manganese, since one of the main concerns of this plant is manganese deficiency.
+Be sure to use a palm fertilizer with the right amount of micronutrients, particularly nitrogen, magnesium, copper, iron, and manganese, since one of the main concerns of this plant is manganese deficiency and potassium deficiency.

 Soil & Transplanting